-On a visit to Boquete, Panama, my husband, Eddie had read about a monthly spay and neuter clinic, Amigos de Animales that was looking for volunteers to help out.
-He and I eagerly signed up and showed up at a run down school to help set up for the Sunday clinic.
-This gave us a crash course of how to event works.
+On a visit to Boquete, Panama, my husband, Eddie, had read about a monthly spay and neuter clinic, Amigos de Animales, that was looking for volunteers to help out.
+He and I eagerly signed up and showed up at a run-down school to help set up for the Sunday clinic.
+This gave us a crash course on how to event works.

 Eddie and I arrived on the last Sunday of the month to begin what would become one of the top ten best days of our lives.
-Now, after a year has gone by, we (and our children) voluteer every time we are in Boquete during the Amigos de Animales clinics.
+Now, after a year has gone by, we (and our children) volunteer every time we are in Boquete during the Amigos de Animales clinics.
 I might add I plan all my trips around the spay/neuter clinic because that is how rewarding it truly is.
-Things have come a long way and we are making a difference in pets lives one clinic at a time, with our own stand alone facility as of 2017.
+Things have come a long way, and we are making a difference in pets lives one clinic at a time, with our own stand-alone facility as of 2017.

-Amigos de Animales Boquete: A Spay and Neuter Organization
+Amigos de Animales Boquete: A Spay & Neuter Organization

 Starting a Foundation